World leaders welcome Biden with praise, pleas, and parting shots at Trump - KTVZ

 World leaders welcome Biden with praise, pleas, and parting shots at Trump

-When Joe Biden is sworn in Wednesday as the 46th United States president, he will take the reins of a country in crisis.
-But his task on the global stage will be daunting too.
+Joe Biden was sworn in Wednesday as the 46th United States President, taking the reins of a country in crisis.
+But his task on the global stage will be daunting, too.

 World leaders reacted to Biden’s inauguration by offering congratulations, jockeying for position at the forefront of his foreign policy agenda, and in some cases pleading for the reversal of his predecessor’s policies.